-- As lactate production increased, skill drops.
+- As lactate production increases, skill drops.
 The lactate levels in a 400m run far exceed the lactate levels produced by most rallies in court sports.
-Grant it, subjecting an athlete to this type of training might make him/her metabolically tolerate more lactate, however in doing so, you will also teach the athlete to derive most of his/her explosive power purely from a metabolic pathway, whereas, we know that true power must be developed from the Stored Elastic Energy / Coiling done by particular chain of muscles.
+Granted, subjecting an athlete to this type of training might make him/her metabolically tolerate more lactate, however in doing so, you will also teach the athlete to derive most of his/her explosive power purely from a metabolic pathway, whereas, we know that true power must be developed from the Stored Elastic Energy / Coiling done by a particular chain of muscles.
 400m runs do not train this.
 In fact the last 100m of the 400m are run by maintaining form, not by exerting more force.
 The force was expended below the 200-250m mark!
-Even if you go up to 300m, power out put drops off considerably.
+Even if you go up to 300m, power output drops off considerably.

-“You do bring a F-1 Race car to a tractor pulling contest”
+“You don’t bring an F-1 Race car to a tractor pulling contest”

 - Actual 400m runners do not train 400’s.
 Why? because the recovery for a flat out 400m is around 40min to 50min!
 So in terms of productivity, they instead train distances ranging from 60 to 200m (300m), with majority of the volume coming from runs ranging from 100 to 200m.
 By doing so, they can maintain a higher power output throughout the training session.
 This higher power output allows them to capture precious seconds during the earlier “non-lactate dominant” sections of the race, because once they hit the 300m, their ability to generate more force considerably diminishes.
 Therefore, the only thing they have left in the tank to do, is to relax and hold their form.

 “Majority of people learn by tripping and falling.
 Smart people learn by watching others trip and fall”